fleetdm/fleet/handbook/company/product-groups.md

 All PRs from the community are routed through the on-call developer.
 For code changes, if the on-call developer has the knowledge and confidence to review, they should do so.
 Otherwise, they should request a review from an developer with the appropriate domain knowledge.
 It is the on-call developer's responsibility to monitor community PRs and make sure that they are moved forward (either by review with feedback or merge).

 - **Customer success meetings**
 The on-call developer is encouraged to attend some of the customer success meetings during the week.
-Post a message to the #g-endpoint-o Slack channel requesting invitations to upcoming meetings.
+Post a message to the #g-customer-success Slack channel requesting invitations to upcoming meetings.

 This has a dual purpose of providing more context for how our customers use Fleet.
 The developer should actively participate and provide input where appropriate (if not sure, please ask your manager or organizer of the call).